deonna/twitter-client/README.md

 * [x] Used Glide transformations
 * [x] Added context and automatic @ for replies
 * [x] Added dividers for better visual separation of tweets
-* [x] Used ViewPager and PagerSlidingTabStrip for direct messages
 * [x] Followed Twitter branding guidelines and use official iconography - SVG -> vector drawable conversion